 in faded paint on the roof of one of the hangars (I only think it said 'Bay Meadows Airport').”

-A 1956 aerial view showed that houses had been built over the northern portion of the former airport.
+A 1956 aerial view (from the UCSB Library, courtesy of Jonathan Westerling) showed that houses had been built over the northern portion of the site of Bay Meadows Airport.

 The 1956 USGS topo map depicted the southern portion of the former airport

 as being the location of the Fiesta Gardens School & the Fiesta Grounds (County Fairgrounds).